 Push notifications can be a great way to engage your app’s users.
 That’s why a lot of our clients are interested in implementing push notifications in their apps.
+But what is a push notification?

 Google Cloud Messaging (GCM)

-There are a lot of services offering push notifications on Android.
+There are a lot of services offering adding push notifications on Android.
 The majority are based on Google Cloud Messaging, complementing and expanding its original functionality.
 GCM is a Google Play Service that lets you transmit information from a server to an Android device and vice versa over one connection.
 What kind of “information” can we transmit over GCM?

 GCM handles (1) lightweight messages that inform an Android app that there are incoming data ready to be downloaded from the server (eg. “a new message”) or (2) messages with data payloads not exceeding 4KB (eg. text messengers can transmit data directly).
 The priority of push notification delivery is managed by the GCM service.